stanlabvrdev/stanlab-web-backend/READme.txt

 Teacher API
 role: Teacher
-create Teacher

-A teacher can have many students
-A teacher add student

-A teacher accept student request with the studentID in the body of the request and teacherID in the query parameter

-when a teacher click on accept request then student isaccepted is set to true
+create Teacher via social login [Teacher with cannot register as a student with thesame email and student cannot register as a teacher with thesame email]
+Teacher invite student via email
+Teacher create a class before he can create a quiz or lab for a class Teacher create quiz with points and due date
+Teacher can accept student invite and decline

 ************************
 Question API
-create Question -> the following fields are required: questionText, options(must be an array), subject

-read Question
-delete Question
-edit question
+quiz are create based on a class quiz references the teacher and the class delete a quiz.. remove all instances of the quiz Deleted

 ************************
 Student API
-role:Student
-Create student

-A student can only have one teacher
-A student send add request

-A student send a add request with the teacherID in the body of the request and the studentID as a query params

-when a student send a request it is partially added to teacher list of student waiting for teacher to click accept

-SendGridPassword => &+qcyTT5Hy+#&CHH
+student register and sign up via social login and can do same manually

+student cannot register as teacher with same email student can send invitation to teacher student can accept teacher teacher invitation